GustavePate/lycheesync/README.md

 # Install

+## Retrieve the project

+`git clone https://github.com/GustavePate/lycheesync`

+## Install dependencies

-First you have to install the following dependencies:
+Then you have to install the following dependencies:

-- python 2.7 or 3.x
+- python 2.7 or 3.4 (3.4 prefered !)
-- PIL
+- pillow
 - dateutils
+- pymysql
-- git
+- click

+### Using a virtual env (the GOOD way)

-    On debian based Linux:
+On debian based Linux

-`sudo apt-get install imagemagick python python-imaging python-dateutil git`
+    sudo apt-get install python3.4-venv

-Then retrieve the project:

-`git clone https://github.com/GustavePate/lycheesync`
+    cd /path/to/lycheesync
+    pyvenv-3.4 ./venv3.4
+    . ./venv3.4/bin/activate
+    pip install -r requirements.txt

+And wait for compilation to finish ;)

+### Using the distro package manager (the BAD way)

+On debian based Linux

+    sudo apt-get install python3-dev python3 python3-pymysql python3-click python3-pil python3-dateutil

+PS: You may need to activate universe repository for you distribution first.

+### Adjust configuration

-Finally, adjust the `conf.json` file to you use case.
+Finally, adjust the `ressources/conf.json` file to you use case.
+Explanations in next chapter.

 # Basic usage